zukunft/zukunft.com/docs/code_functions_all.md

     \-- reset_body
         \-- system_page - build the password reset request form HTML
     \-- logout_body
-        \-- system_page - HTML shown on the logout confirmation page
+        \-- system_page - HTML shown on the logout confirmation page with a button back to the last normal page seen bef ore
     \-- body_search
         \-- system_page - the HTML code to show the search results with words, verbs, triple, formulas
     \-- body_search_full